modular-magician/terraform-provider-google-beta/website/docs/r/compute_ssl_certificate.html.markdown

   first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
+  These are in the same namespace as the managed SSL certificates.
 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.